Heavy Equipment Operator - Faro Mine Complex - Fly In / Out - 14/14 Rotations

 Responsibilities

-- Safely rigging, lifting, and positioning heavy loads
+- Conduct rigging, lifting, and hoisting operations to move heavy loads.

-- Collaborating with the Water Treatment group for pump and pipeline placement
+- Work with the Water Treatment group to place pumps, pipelines, and water conveyance equipment.

 Requirements

-- Minimum of 2 years operating experience with CAT and other surface mining/construction equipment
+- Minimum 2 years’ experience operating CAT and other heavy equipment in mining or construction.

-- Ability to work multiple shift patterns and follow clear directions
+- Ability to follow and give directions effectively.

 Perks and Benefits